 The slide or ramp can be used to roll balls or drive cars down.
 You can even construct an obstacle course or ball drop game by sticking empty toilet paper rolls to the slide with sticky tape.

-There are so many different things to do with your Pikler Triangle – this website will give you some additional ideasOpens in a new tab.
+There are so many different things to do with your Pikler Triangle – this website will give you some additional ideas

 #10 Alternatives to the Pikler Triangle